lucasem/ec/README.md

 The input json must possess `grammar` and `tasks` fields which are lists.
 Each item in the `grammar` list is an object with a single field, `expr`, that points to a string representing a combinator.
-Each item in the `tasks` list is an object with three fields: a unique `name`, and `examples` which points to an array of problems which must be satisfied by the same learned program.
+Each item in the `tasks` list is an object with three fields: a unique `name`, a `type`, and `examples` which points to an array of problems which must be satisfied by the same learned program.
 These problems are objects with two fields, `i` and `o` corresponding to input and output for the program.
 Here's a simple
 example:
 ```json
 { "grammar": [